everx-labs/everdev/README.md

 #### Compile

 This command compiles and links a selected Solidity contract.
-After successful compilation you get .abi.json and .tvc files that you can later [use in your DApps to deploy and call contract methods](https://docs.ton.dev/86757ecb2/p/07f1a5-add-contract-to-your-app-/b/462f33).
+After successful compilation you get .abi.json and .tvc files that you can later [use in your DApps to deploy and run contract methods](https://docs.ton.dev/86757ecb2/p/07f1a5-add-contract-to-your-app-/b/462f33).

 ```shell
 tondev sol compile Contract.sol